wagtail/rfcs/text/043-author-locking.md

 make it more useful.

-Currently, users with the "Lock" permission can lock a page to prevent anyone (including the user who locked the page) from editing it.
+Currently, users with the "Lock" permission can lock a page to prevent anyone (including themselves) from editing it.

 This feature was originally developed for the RCA to allow student pages to be locked after they have been reviewed by an administrator (this was to prevent